info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 **Storage Gateway:** Hybrid cloud storage with local caching.
 A 'gate' that connects your onsite users and devices to resources stored in the AWS Cloud with minimal latency
 - **File Gateway:** An asynchronous configuration of the AWS Storage Gateway service that provides your applications a file interface to seamlessly store files as objects in Amazon S3, and access them using industry standard file protocols.
 Local cache to provide low-latency access to recently accessed files
 - **Volume Gateway:** Upload files in blocks (like virtual hard drives), asynchronous backed up as point-in-time snapshots and stored as Elastic Block Store snapshots

      - **Stored volume:** complete copy on-premise; sends snapshots to AWS

      - **Cached volume:** keep most recently accessed data on-premises; complete copy on AWS

-- **Tape Gateway:** Uses existing tape-based backup infrastructure to back up to virtual tapes, data stored locally then asynchronous uploaded to S3, data can be archived using Amazon Glacier
+- **Tape Gateway:** Uses existing tape-based backup infrastructure to back up to virtual tapes, data stored locally then asynchronous uploaded to S3, data can be archived using Amazon Glacier.

 ## Database
-**DynamoDB:** NoSQL database, secure, scalable, serverless, no need to provision, manage, or update your own servers, automatically scales
+**DynamoDB:** NoSQL database, secure, scalable, serverless, no need to provision, manage, or update your own servers, automatically scales.

 **Relational Database Service (RDS):** Relational database, AWS takes care of the provisioning, monitoring, and maintaining of the database.
 Note: Existing database can be migrated using AWS Database Migration Service.
 Compatible with:
 * PostgreSQL